perses-org/perses/README.md

  - Graddle configured to be run into the project (Having the script gradlew / graddle.bat [with execution rights configured propperly](https://stackoverflow.com/questions/17668265/gradlew-permission-denied) in the root of the repo)
  - APK build is configured to be generated at ``/app/build/outputs/apk/debug/app-debug.apk``
  - APK for Espresso tests build is configured to be generated at ``/app/build/outputs/apk/androidTest/debug/app-debug-androidTest.apk``
- - Obtain PERSES_PAT access token  by sending an email to slasom (at) unex.es

 ## Configuration
 1. Copy [GHA workflow](https://github.com/perses-org/gha/blob/master/workflow/perses-workflow.yml) into your repo ``.github/workflow/perses.yml``